Will Smith Preview, Player Props: Dodgers vs. Rockies

 - Smith has 21 doubles, two triples, 18 home runs and 63 walks while hitting .258.

-- In 41.8% of his games this year, Smith has driven in at least one run.
-In 17 of those games (13.9%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in four contests.
+- Smith has an RBI in 52 of 123 games this season, with multiple RBI in 17 of them.
+He has also driven in three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.